NoriSte/reactjsday-2019-testing-course/book/interacting-with-the-page.md

 });
 ```

-- `cy.get(".form-control").then($els => ...` is necessary because almost every Cypress command can be leveraged synchronously (we are going to learn why later)
+- `cy.get(".form-control").then($els => ...` is necessary because almost every Cypress command must be leveraged asynchronously (we are going to learn why later)

 - `$els`, like every JQuery selector, is an array containing all the DOM elements that respond to the given selector (`.form-control`)

 - `cy.get($els[<INDEX>])` select the element and `.type("Tester")` types, as the user would do, into the input field

-Then, we can go ahead and click the buttons
+Then, we can go ahead and click the button

 ```js
 it("The happy path should work", () => {